 Why Wood Gasification?

-Less heat wasted up your chimney means more heat remains in your home to warm your family, and may also reduce the amount of wood that you need to cut and burn each year to heat your home, with less overall emissions released into the environment.
+Less heat wasted up your chimney potentially reduces the amount of wood that you need to cut and burn each year to heat your home, with less overall emissions released into the environment.

-Burning dry, seasoned wood of 20% moisture content or less will result in the optimal gasification of your wood, more heat, longer burn times, and less creosote than wood containing greater than 20% moisture content.
+Burning dry, seasoned wood of 20% moisture content or less will result in the optimal gasification of your wood, and thus produce more heat, longer burn times, and less creosote than burning wood which contains greater than 20% moisture content.
 Your investment in a moisture meter with an accuracy of +/- 1% will help you get the most heat from the least amount of wood and the least amount of creosote.

 Alternatively, manufactured sawdust logs containing no wax or paraffin work well in all of our Unforgettable Fire™ gasification wood stoves for sale.
 Expected burn time and heat output from manufactured logs varies by brand.

 Kimberly™.
 Katydid™.
 Krikit™.
 Which is the best wood gasifier stove model for you?